lachlanjc/london-smog/docs/src/content/docs/Documentation/analysis.md

 **Communication:**

 - What is your piece communicating?

-- Who are you communicating to?
+  - Who are you communicating to/with?
+(Yourself, someone in particular, a group of people, an animal, the computer, etc.)

+  - How does your piece communicate?

     - What tools (gesture, color, text, audio, LEDs, movement, ect.) are you using to communicate your message?
-- Is there a reaction you aim to receive?
-If so, what is that reaction?

-**Interaction:**

-- Were you able to test your interaction with others?
-What was the process and outcome?
-- What is your desired interaction?

-**Social Design Framework: Response**

-- Do a review of your piece according to the Design Framework for Social Wearables.
-If there are areas that have not been fully worked out, use the prompts (questions) to do so at this point.
-- Framework and Questions to Answer:
-- Sensing:
-  - How is the device activated?
-  - What is being sensed?
-- Actuating:
-  - What is the output?
-  - Is it noticeable or not?
-- Sensing-Actuating Interplay:
-  - What is the interplay between sensing and actuating?
-  - How transparent is this to the wearer and others?
-- Sensing-Actuating Interplay between Wearables:
-  - How many devices are there?
-  - What is the interplay between them?
+  - What is the desired reaction you are aiming for with this piece?
-- Personal and Social Requirements:
-  - What are the personal and social commitments that the wearables require?
-E.g. What degree of focused attention is required from the wearer and others?
-- Social Acceptability
-  - In what social environment the interaction occurs?

-**Future Work/Next Steps:**

-This is your place to talk about what you would like to work on next.

-- What were you not able to fully explore in the time we had?
+    - How did what you aimed to communicate change over the process?

-- What would you like to do differently in order to get closer to the desired outcome?
+- Discuss what your piece communicates to the outside world other than your target audience.
+Try to step outside yourself for this exercise.

+  - If you saw someone wearing your piece, what would you think?
+What draws your eye first?

+- What senses does your piece activate in those around you?
+(Sight, hearing, smell, taste, touch)

+  - How might you utilize an additional sensory modality to improve how your piece communicates?